robfors/fiber_recycling/README.md

-# Ruby Gem: FiberRecycling
+# FiberRecycling
-This gem offers a ducktype for `Fiber` that will reuse old native fibers for a small performance gain.
+This Ruby Gem offers a ducktype for `Fiber` that will reuse old native fibers for a small performance gain.
 It will work as a drop in replacment for Ruby's natve `Fiber`.

 # Install
 `gem install fiber_recycling`